percona/pmm/docs/using/interface.md

 3. Enter the username and password given to you by your system administrator.
 The defaults are:
     - Username: `admin`
     - Password: `admin`
-4. Click *Log in*
+4. Click *Log in*.
 5. If this is your first time logging in, you'll be asked to set a new password.
 (We recommend you do.)

-Enter a new password in both fields and click *Submit*.
-You can click *Skip* to carry on with the default password.
+    - Enter a new password in both fields and click *Submit*.

+    or

+    - Click *Skip* to use the default password.

 6. The PMM Home dashboard loads.

     ![!PMM Home dashboard](../_images/PMM_Home_Dashboard.jpg)